-It’s Not Too Late to Stem the Flood of Joblessness
+The Economy Is Ruined.
+It Didn’t Have to Be This Way.

 For the second straight week, the U.S. workforce set a dismal unemployment record.
 On Thursday morning, the Labor Department reported that 6.6 million people filed new claims for unemployment benefits last week.
 That figure is twice as high as the previous record of 3.3 million, set just seven days ago.

 This brings the two-week total of initial claims to nearly 10 million.
 That’s 10 million Americans who have lost their jobs—and, in many cases, their health insurance—in the spiraling chaos of a public-health crisis.
-Ten million Americans who have been thrust into unemployment-insurance programs, with their company on pause, their startup ruined, or their business shuttered, with no clear timeline for reopening.
+Ten million Americans who have been thrust into unemployment-insurance programs, with their company on pause, their start-up ruined, or their business closed, and no clear timeline for reopening.
 Ten million Americans, many effectively quarantined by local law, simultaneously dealing with sudden confinement and sudden joblessness, separated from their daily habits and prohibited from leaving their apartment to commiserate with colleagues, or seek comfort in the arms of family.

 Derek Thompson: The four rules of pandemic economics